dylannalcock/dataVisualizationNBA/README.md

-# Starter repository
+# NBA Through the Decades: Is the Game More Difficult Now?

+Team members:
+Dylann Alcock,Harrison Showman,Nathan Owen

-The files in the [public](/public) directory are deployed to: https://cse442.pages.cs.washington.edu/course-management/starter-repository/
+The files in the [public](/public) directory are deployed to: https://cse442.pages.cs.washington.edu/wi23/fp/nba/